goatgitt/hackrf-2layers/Readme.md

 and there is apparently some issues with impendances in the design due to some loops of the ground connections

-There is great chance that the board wlll product a lot of interferances
+<b> There is great chance that the board wlll product a lot of interferances </b>

 This repository contains hardware designs and software for HackRF,